-KillSwitch can be configured to replace Windows Task Manager.
+The 'KillSwitch' interface can be configured to replace windows task manager.
 Doing so will mean that KillSwitch can be opened by:

-- Pressing Ctrl + Alt + Del and clicking Task Manager; - Right-clicking on the Task Bar and selecting 'Task Manager' from the pop-up menu; - Pressing Ctrl + Shift + Esc; - Clicking 'Start' > 'Run' and typing the command 'taskmgr'. - Pressing holding the 'Shift' key while opening KillSwitch in any of the above said methods will open KillSwitch in aggressive mode.
+- Pressing Ctrl + Alt + Del and clicking 'Task Manager'; - Right-clicking on the Task Bar and selecting 'Task Manager' from the pop-up menu; - Pressing Ctrl + Shift + Esc; - Clicking 'Start' > 'Run' and typing the command 'taskmgr'. - Pressing holding the 'Shift' key while opening 'KillSwitch' in any of the above said methods will open 'KillSwitch in aggressive mode.

-To replace Task Manager with KillSwitch, you first need to start the application by one of the methods explained above, click 'Options' from the title bar and enable 'Replace Task Manager'.
+To replace 'Task Manager' with KillSwitch, you first need to start the application by one of the methods explained above, click 'Options' from the title bar and enable 'Replace Task Manager'.

-For more details, refer to the description of 'Replace Task Manager with KillSwitch' in the section 'Configuring KillSwitch'.
+See 'Replace Task Manager with KillSwitch' in 'Configuring KillSwitch', for more details.